lecroy/portfolio2018/bubbles.md

     The AI evolution
   </h4>
   <p class="page-body-copy">
     Our biggest bet came with the integration of AI to the platform.
 Rather than take on the herculean task of convincing users to change their communication habits, we'd meet people where they already were - in live meetings on Zoom, MS Teams, and Google Meet.
+We'd aim to become the place to unpack the meeting and distribute action items async to avoid endless, hard-to-schedule follow-ups.
 We developed an intelligent meeting recorder that could:
   </p>
   <p class="page-body-copy">
     • Connect with existing calendar systems like Google and Outlook<br/>